Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Most dentists will try and save the natural tooth after damage occurs through dental crowns or another type of restoration.
 However, there are times when damaged or loose teeth are better off being removed and replaced with dental implants.
 This is the case in situations where an infected tooth threatens the patient's oral and overall health.

-During the implant consultation, the dentist will conduct a thorough oral examination and most likely order dental X-rays to determine if the patient is a candidate for dental implants.
-The dentist will consider the gum health, bone density, and overall health of the patient during the first visit.
+During the dental implant consultation, the dentist will conduct a thorough oral examination and most likely order dental X-rays to determine if the patient is a candidate for dental implants.
+The dentist will consider gum health, bone density, and overall health during the first visit.

 Gum Health

 Dental implants replace the teeth while also preserving the natural bone.
-However, the jaw needs the proper amount of bone dentistry to support the dental implant.
+However, the jaw needs the proper amount of bone density to support the dental implant.
 The jawbone is also essential for a firm hold of the implant, abutment, and artificial tooth.
-After tooth loss occurs, the bone inside the jaw begins to lose its density.
-Over time, this can result in the need for a bone grafting procedure to rebuild the strength and density of the jawbone.
-Once the jawbone is strong enough, we will begin the process.
+Bone density requirements for dental implants vary, and some patients may require bone grafting to enhance jaw strength before proceeding with dental implant surgery.

 Frequently Asked Questions

-Q. What might inhibit a patient from being a candidate for dental implants?
+Q. What makes a good candidate for dental implants?

 Q. What are the benefits of dental implants?